Emma Stone: Established actress (2014–2017)

 In 2014, Stone reprised the role of Gwen Stacy in The Amazing Spider-Man 2.
 She believed that her character did not depend on the film's protagonist, asserting: "She saves him more than he saves her.
-She's incredibly helpful to Spider-Man ...
+She's incredibly helpful to Spider-Man...
 He's the muscle, she's the brains."
 Her performance was well received by critics; an Empire reviewer commended her for standing out in the film, writing, "Stone is the Heath Ledger of this series, doing something unexpected with an easily dismissed supporting character."
 The role won her the Favorite Movie Actress award at the 2015 Kids' Choice Awards.
+Despite Gwen's onscreen death, Stone expressed interest in reprising the role in later films.
+However, due to The Amazing Spider-Man 2's mixed reviews, low box office performance, and the 2014 Sony Pictures hack, all planned sequels and spinoffs were cancelled, and the franchise was rebooted once again after being integrated into the Marvel Cinematic Universe.
 Later that year, Stone took on a role in Woody Allen's romantic comedy Magic in the Moonlight, a modest commercial success.
-A. O. Scott criticized her role, and pairing with Colin Firth, describing it as "the kind of pedantic nonsense that is meant to signify superior intellect".
+A. O. Scott criticized her role and pairing with Colin Firth, describing it as "the kind of pedantic nonsense that is meant to signify superior intellect".

 The black comedy Birdman, directed by Alejandro González Iñárritu, was Stone's final film release of 2014.
 Co-starring Michael Keaton and Edward Norton, it featured her as Sam Thomson, the recovering-addict daughter of actor Riggan Thomson (Keaton), who becomes his assistant.
 Iñárritu created the character based on his experience with his daughter.
 Birdman was critically acclaimed, and was the most successful film at the 87th Academy Awards; it was nominated for nine awards, winning four, including Best Picture.
 The Movie Network deemed it one of Stone's best performances to date, and Robbie Collin of The Daily Telegraph found her to be "superb" and "tremendous" in her role, while also highlighting her monologue in the film which he believed to have been "delivered like a knitting needle to the gut".
-She received Academy, BAFTA, Golden Globe, and SAG Award nominations.
+She received Academy, BAFTA, Golden Globe, and Screen Actors Guild Award nominations.